Do Accents on Mobile Search Matter for ASO?

 Have you ever had to localize an app in a language that uses accents?
 Have you ever wondered how users search accented keywords on mobile?
-We did a bit of digging and found that the search behaviour of users on mobile is totally different from desktop when it comes to accented words, find out why below!
+We did a bit of digging and found that the search behaviour of users on mobile is totally different from desktop when it comes to accented words.
+Let’s find out why.

-Comparing the Search Popularity (keyword volume) of accented words written with and without accents (Apple App Store France and Portugal).
+Comparing the search popularity (keyword volume) of accented words written with and without accents (App Store, France and Portugal).

 When we compared the volume of keywords with and without accents in France and Portugal we found that the keywords written without accent (so misspelt) had a much higher volume than when they were written correctly with accent.

-Comparing the Search Popularity (keyword volume) of accented words written with and without accents (Apple App Store Spain).
+Comparing the search popularity (keyword volume) of accented words written with and without accents (App Store, Spain).

 Here again, the keywords misspelt (written without accents) have a higher volume than the keywords written properly with the accents.
 However, this isn’t true for the letter ñ.
 All the words with the letter ñ have a higher volume than the words misspelt without the ~ on the “n”.
-This is because “ñ” is considered as a separate letter from “n” in Spanish, and not just an accented “n”, that’s why, on a Spanish keyboard, it has its own key.
-Which brings us to our next point.
+This is because ñ is considered as a separate letter from “n” in Spanish, and not just an accented “n.”
+That is why, on a Spanish keyboard, it has its own key.
+This brings us to our next point.

 iOS and Android mobile keyboards don’t have a key for accented letters.
 Users have to hold a key to add an accented letter.

 As you can see on these different keyboards, there is no direct key to write a letter with an accent.
 For users to write accented words, they have to hold the key and select the corresponding accent.

 This behavior is very different from that of desktop.
 On the desktop, accented keywords generally have a direct key, therefore it’s easier for users to use them on a desktop keyboard.

 The letter ñ is an exception, since it has its own key and is directly accessible to users on a mobile keyboard.
 That explains why keywords with ñ keep a high search volume on mobile.